ZentaChain/Zentachain/README.md

 ##### Zentalk

-*Zentalk is a secured, decentralized peer-to-peer messenger App.
-Next to great usability,* *under the hood you’ll find state-of-the-art encryption, security and since it’s decental,* *Zentachain guaranties full anonymity.
-All communication sent and received through Zentalk* *will be tunneled, pushed and dragged through a Zentamesh, a high performing Own Mesh-Network.This* *gives Zentalk the unique advantage that it’s virtually immune against any forms of hack- or* *modification events like censorship and eavesdropping attempts.*
+*Zentalk is a highly secure hybrid encryption decentralized peer-to-peer messenger.
+Next to great usability, under the hood, you’ll find* *state-of-the-art encryption with AES-256, Diffie-Helman, RSA and El-Gamal security and since it’s decentralized, without having a* *server-point Zentachain guarantees full anonymity and offline communication between sender and receiver using the Blake2b hashing* *function and the Tor-network.*

 ------------